Incineroar/Better-CSharp-IRC-Bot/README.md

 # Better C# IRC Bot
 This is a simple IRC bot written in C#.
 Functions:
-- Handles multiple server connections at once
+- Handles multiple server connections at once (This is working properly)
 - Handles multiple channels on each server (This seems to be busted right now, I'm working on fixing this)
-- Incredibly well-threaded as to ensure all servers don't lose connection
+- Incredibly well-threaded as to ensure all servers don't lose connection (Getting there)

 ## To be added:
 - More commands (Currently only responds to its own name as a quick test)